 Please join us!

-Some meetings may be held at other locations and include field trips and events.
-Please check the Calendar page for our Programs/Events and for advance information about these meetings.
+Meetings are currently held at various locations and include field trips and events.
+Please check the Calendar page for our Programs/Events and for advance information about these meetings and locations.

 Our Tribute in the Loss of One of McHenry Garden Club’s Members